 All of the nations and territories that have Spanish as their majority language are (in alphabetical order): Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, Venezuela

-There are also nations that have minority populations of Spanish-speaking residents.
-While Spanish isn’t the official language in these areas, most printed and broadcast media in these areas are also available in Spanish.
-The United States has the largest population of Spanish-speaking residents among these nations.
-About 23% of the total population – or 52 million – speak Spanish.
+Some nations have minority populations of Spanish-speaking residents.
+While Spanish isn’t the official language in these areas, most printed and broadcast media are also available in Spanish.
+The United States, while a primarily English-speaking country, has the largest population of Spanish-speaking residents among these nations.
+About 23% of the total population – or 52 million people – speak Spanish.